 1. Formaldehyde is a chemical found in very small quantities in some vaccines.
 It is used to inactivate toxins in toxoid vaccines, as well as to kill viruses and bacteria that might contaminate the vaccine during manufacturing.
 The majority is diluted out before the final packaging of the vaccine.
 Formaldehyde is also a chemical found the human body that is involved with the synthesis of DNA and amino acids.
 Humans are most commonly exposed to formaldehyde in air released by typical household objects, such as new carpet, panel board, and nail polish (to name a few) as well as by cars and cigarette smoke.
 The small amount of formaldehyde in vaccines is far below the amount found even naturally occurring in our bodies.

 2. Thimerosal is a chemical that caused some controversy back in the late 1990s.
 Thimerosal is a preservative that contains a chemical called ethylmercury.
-Despite many excellent studies that disproved any link with developmental delay or autism, thimerosal was removed from vaccines with the exception of the influenza vaccine in 1997.
+Despite many excellent studies that disproved any link with developmental delay or autism, thimerosal was removed from vaccines with the exception of multi-dose preparations of the influenza in 1997.
 The nasal flu vaccine does not contain thimerisol or any other preservative.

 3. Aluminum is used in some vaccines as an adjuvant — that is, to boost the immune system’s response to the vaccine.
 It is not used in the MMR, varicella or rotavirus vaccines.
 According to the Vaccine Education Center at the Children’s Hospital of Philadelphia, the total amount of aluminum given in vaccines in the first six months of life is less than that received through breast milk or formula during the same period of time.